horohoro-Git/PenguinRestaurant/README.md

-05/27 Enhanced resource value abbreviation system 05/28 Bug fixes, added animation to currency abbreviation 05/29 Refactored data table structure, implemented new fuel UI
+05/27 Enhanced resource value abbreviation system 05/28 Bug fixes, added animation to currency abbreviation 05/29 Refactored data table structure, implemented new fuel UI 05/30 Change the grid selection from a Line Renderer to a sprite, enable fuel consumption for the cooking device and Display a UI warning when fuel is low